juncture-digital/juncture/docs/styling/cards.md

 # Cards

-Adding a `cards` class attribute to a section will format child sections as cards with an image, title, and short description.
+Adding a `cards` class attribute to a section heading will format child sections as cards with an image, title, and short description.
 The title may be linked using an `href` attribute.
 Cards formatting can be useful in creating an index page for navigating to essays or other indexes.

 <ve-snippet>

-    ### Places {#data .cards icon=icon}
+    ### Places {.cards}

     #### Ancient Lavatory {href=#}